SichangHe/CS401/HW3/README.md

 and the output key can be specified in the environment variable `REDIS_OUTPUT_KEY`.

+### Containerizing The Dashboard and Deployment

 I generated the `Dockerfile` using `mix phx.gen.release --docker`, added a Docker compose file,
 [patched the
 `Dockerfile`](https://elixirforum.com/t/mix-deps-get-memory-explosion-when-doing-cross-platform-docker-build/57157/3)
-so it builds on ARM Macs, and built the image at `dashboard` with:
+so it builds on ARM Macs, and built the image at `dashboard/` with:

 ```sh
 DOCKER_DEFAULT_PLATFORM="linux/amd64" docker compose build